ZZ-Cat/CRSFforArduino/README.md

 link.
 By pairing CRSF for Arduino with an ExpressLRS transmitter and receiver, you have a control link between your RC handset and your development project that is robust in tough RF environments.

+## Documentation

+CRSF for Arduino's documentation is now live.
+Feel free to peruse the [Wiki](wiki) at your leisure.
+For new users, it is _strongly_ recommended that you read the documentation in its entirety.

 ## Software license

 As always, I believe in freedom and I want to pass that freedom onto you.